UAW LOCAL 4811 BYLAWS

 Section 3.
 Specific bargaining updates will be provided to the membership of a Bargaining Unit by the Bargaining Committee for that Bargaining Unit following bargaining sessions.
 Such updates shall include a summary of any tentative agreements and issues still outstanding.

 Section 4.
-Upon request, the Bargaining Committee for a Bargaining Unit will decide by majority vote whether to release additional information and documents pertaining to bargaining for that Bargaining Unit.
+Upon request, the Bargaining Committee for a Bargaining Unit will decide by simple majority vote whether to release additional information and documents pertaining to bargaining for that Bargaining Unit.

 Article 10, Stewards